Ilaiyaraaja: Musical style and sensibility

 On numerous occasions, Ilaiyaraaja has credited M. S. Viswanathan as an overwhelming influence on his music.
 "I could be a music director only by closely watching and listening to the great techniques introduced by M.S.
 Viswanthan in film music", he said.
 Ilaiyaraaja first played the organ for the song Malar Ethu Kankal Than in the film Avalukendru Or Manam for MSV.
 He later worked on composing background music for few of his films.
 Along with M.S.
 Viswanthan, he called Naushad, Roshan, Madan Mohan, and G.K.
 Venkatesh among several others, as the "great masters".
-S. Janaki and K. S. Chitra had been the singers with whom he experimented his songs relentlessly.
+Lata Mangeshkar and S. Janaki had been the singers with whom he experimented his songs relentlessly.

 Ilaiyaraaja is nicknamed "Isaignani" (the musical sage), a title conferred by Kalaignar Karunanidhi.
 He is often referred to as "Maestro", the title conferred by the Royal Philharmonic Orchestra, London.
 He was one of the earliest Indian film composers to use Western classical music harmonies and string arrangements in Indian film music.
 This allowed him to craft a rich tapestry of sounds for films, and his themes and background score gained notice and appreciation among Indian film audiences.
 The range of expressive possibilities in Indian film music was broadened by his methodical approach to arranging, recording technique, and his drawing of ideas from a diversity of musical styles.

 According to musicologist Paul Greene, Ilaiyaraaja's "deep understanding of so many different styles of music allowed him to create syncretic pieces of music combining very different musical idioms in unified, coherent musical statements".
 By virtue of this variety and his intermingling of Western, Indian folk and Carnatic elements, Ilaiyaraaja's compositions appeal to the Indian rural dweller for its rhythmic folk qualities, the Indian classical music enthusiast for the employment of Carnatic ragas, and the urbanite for its modern, Western-music sound.
 His sense of visualisation for composing music is always to match up with the movie storyline and help the audience feel the emotions flavoured through his musical score.
 He mastered this art of blending music to the narration, which very few others managed to adapt themselves over a longer time.
 Although he uses a range of complex compositional techniques, he often sketches out the basic melodic ideas for films in a very spontaneous fashion.